AdamMacs/PizzaBot/README.md

 cd into your directory where you have cloned the repo

-bundle install
+Install ruby 2.4.2 and the bundler gem

+Bundle Install

-when in the root of the directory type ./pizzabot "5x5 (1, 3) (4, 4)"
+When in the root of the directory type ./pizzabot "5x5 (1, 3) (4, 4)"

 I have added some tests using Rspec